gruntwork-io/docs/docs/2.0/docs/pipelines/installation/addingnewrepo.md

 This template creates an infrastructure-live-root repository with a bootstrap workflow that can be run to create scaffolding for a best practices Terragrunt configuration, including patterns for module defaults, global variables, and account baselines.
 It also configures Gruntwork Pipelines, which is easy to remove if you don't want it.

-The workflow also optionally creates and scaffolds your `infrastructure-live-access-control` and `infrastructure-modules` repositories.
+The workflow also optionally creates and scaffolds your `infrastructure-live-access-control` and `infrastructure-catalog` repositories.

 Navigate to the template repository and select **Use this template** -> **Create a new Repository**.
 This will initiate repository creation.
 You should select your org as the owner, add a description if you like, make sure you are creating a **private** repo, and click **Create repository**.